Acrylic Resin Market Size and Share

 Acrylic Resin Market Analysis by Mordor Intelligence

-The Acrylic Resin Market size is estimated at 6.86 million tons in 2025, and is expected to reach 8.37 million tons by 2030, at a CAGR of 4.05% during the forecast period (2025-2030).
+The Acrylic Resin Market is expected to grow from 6.86 million tons in 2025 to 7.13 million tons in 2026 and is forecast to reach 8.67 million tons by 2031 at 3.99% CAGR over 2026-2031.
 This steady expansion reflects the material’s entrenched role in construction, automotive, and diversified industrial settings where performance requirements increasingly favor acrylic formulations over traditional resins.
 Momentum is reinforced by tightening low-VOC regulations that spur adoption of waterborne systems, while 3D-printing photopolymer demand adds a premium layer of growth.
 Supply-side responses include backward integration into feedstocks and a pivot to bio-based ethyl acrylate to hedge raw-material volatility.
 Competitive activity is intensifying as producers pursue capacity additions, strategic acquisitions, and circular-economy initiatives to secure long-term positioning.

 Key Report Takeaways